ais-open/azure-blueprint/README.md

 * **Admin username**: Administrator username you want to use for the administrator accounts on deployed virtual machines
 * **adminPassword**: Administrator password you want to use for the administrator accounts on deployed virtual machines (must complexity requirements, see below)
 * **sqlServerServiceAccountPassword**: SQL service account password you want to use (must complexity requirements, see below)
 * **subscriptionId**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
-Expand the service menu, and begin typing "subscription" in the filter box.
+Expand the service menu on the left side of the portal, select "more services," and begin typing "subscription" in the filter box.
 Click on **Subscriptions** to open the subscriptions blade.
 Note the subscription ID, which has the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 * **resourceGroupName**: Resource group name you want to use for this deployment; must be a string of 1-90 alphanumeric characters (0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and cannot end in a period (e.g., `blueprint-rg`).
 * **keyVaultName**: Key Vault name you want to use for this deployment; must be a string 3-24 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.